RedisInsight/RedisDesktopManager/docs/lg-keyspaces.md

 Following this schema allows you to simplify removal of obsolete keys and performing other operations with keys in Redis.

-Using namespaced keys is also important for loading huge keyspaces in RDM.dev.
+Using namespaced keys is also important for loading huge keyspaces in RESP.app.
 It renders namespaces on demand (since 2020.2+) and this approach allows to visualise millions of keys with small memory footprint.

 <img width="250" src="https://user-images.githubusercontent.com/1655867/91547979-5c538900-e92d-11ea-8afa-10cc1634343f.png">